rainbowdashlabs/sql-java/docs/en/02/database_creation.md

 **DataGrip**

-Make a right click on your database and select `New > Schema`

-The console in DataGrip is bound to a database and not to a schema by default.
+Make a right click on your database and select `New > Schema` The console in DataGrip is bound to a database and not to a schema by default.
 Cou can change this by selecting the new schema at the top right of your console window.

 **DBeaver**

-Make a right click on your database and select `Create > Schema`
+Make a right click on your database and select `Create > Schema`.
 Right-click on your new schema and select `SQL Editor > Open SQL Console`.
 Instead of being bound to the public schema your console is now bound to the new schema.

 As an alternative you can also change the schema at the top of the console window click on `public@<database_name>` and select your new schema.

 **HeidiSQL**